ukparliament/commons-library-open-day/2025/hllibrary/index.md

 **[Data dashboards](https://lordslibrary.parliament.uk/type/data-dashboard/)** - explore interactive data visualisations about the House of Lords, including data on current membership, largest votes and government defeats, and regional representation.

 **[Hereditary peers in the House of Lords](https://lordslibrary.parliament.uk/hereditary-peers-in-the-house-of-lords/)** - browse research and statistics on government proposals for hereditary peers, and follow the progress of the House of Lords (Hereditary Peers) Bill.

+**[Subscribe](https://lordslibrary.parliament.uk/subscribe/)** - sign up to receive email alerts when we publish new briefings on topics that interest you.